 Colletta’s body of work falls into four broad groups: Brushworks, Dropcloths, Moons, and Paint Skins.
 Each series explores uncharted conceptual territories through a playful balance between control and self-discovery as a means of self-expression.
 All the while, she honors her human spirit—joyful, present, and ever-evolving.

-Linda Colletta has been creating art in various mediums for over 20 years, and first translated her passion for art into a career as a scenic painter in the television industry before dedicating herself full-time to a painting career.
-She currently defines her artistic approach as an abstract expressionist, creating colorful and uplifting works for designers and individual collectors.
-Linda studied at Parsons School of Design and works from her studio in Bridgeport, CT
+Linda Colletta has been creating art in various mediums for over 25 years, and first translated her passion for art into a career as a scenic painter in the television industry before dedicating herself full-time to painting professionally.
+Her artistic approach as an abstract expressionist, creates vibrant and uplifting works for designers and individual collectors.
+Linda is self taught and works from her studio in Bridgeport, CT